IslandViewPTA/islandview-pta-site/content/news/2020-12-newsletter.md

 Next Meeting: February 2 (no January meeting)

 Important dates: Half Day 12/18, No School - Winter Break 12/21 - 1/3

-Are you creative or like crafting and want to help with the Island View Staff holiday items?
-The Hospitality Committee is looking for some helpers to provide ideas and assistance with assembling some fun items for the staff in December.